GaetanQu/outer-wilds-grub-theme/README.md

 ### Installation / update

-  - Clone this repository:
+  - Clone this repository and move to the directory:

     ```sh
     git clone https://github.com/Terofale/outer-wilds-grub-theme
+    cd outer-wilds-grub-theme
     ```

-  - Review the script at `./outer-wilds-grub-theme/install.sh`
+  - Review the install.sh script and run it

-  - Run it:

     ```sh
-    bash ./outer-wilds-grub-theme/install.sh
+    bash install.sh
     ```
+  - Optional: edit the boot menu entries to make it centered horizontally and add the selectors (it should look like "⠀⠀⠀>Name<")
+      - either edit the grub.cfg manually or use the renameEntries.sh script
+      - I partially vibecoded the renameEntries script, my bash knowledge is too limited to do it on my own so if you don't trust it just edit the grub.cfg manually

 <br>